patrickswijgman/ridder/README.md

 ## Getting started

-See below for a quick example (taken from the [starter](#starter) example) to get familiar with the beginnings of a game.
+See the starter example below to get familiar with the simplicity of the game engine.
-Other examples, like a simple platformer, see the [examples](#examples) section below.
+For more examples, like a simple platformer, see the [examples](#examples) section below.

 ```typescript
 import {